Zibbp/Ceres/README.md

 ### Can I be notified when a VOD is archived?

-Yes, under your profile a Discord webhook url can be added to send a webhook when a VOD you submitted is archived.
+Yes, under your profile a webhook url can be added to send a webhook when a VOD you submitted is archived.

 <!-- LICENSE -->